Skip to content

 To perform effectively in this position, the individual must have:

-• Provide a copy of academic transcripts and degrees received
+• Provide copies of academic transcripts and degree (s) received

-• Fingerprint check for criminal history background and receive a clearance from a law enforcement agency, and training on child abuse reporting procedures
+• A fingerprint check for criminal history background and must obtain clearance from a law enforcement agency.

 Read More